georgercarder/Kaggle-Text-Normalization-Challenge--English-version/README.md

 -run the indicators.finders contained in the indicators.finders folder

--run classifyTEST.R contained in the classify folder
+-run classifyTEST.MASTER.R contained in the classify folder

 -run normalize.R which calls other files in both the normalize and converters folder.